Biography

 * * *

 As an undergraduate student, Alexander had been a winner of the Oxford New Writing Prize 1998 with his stage play The Death Of An Atheist, which was performed at the Wadham Theatre.
-He had also acted in Cuppers, the Oxford University Drama Society’s annual festival, in W. B. Yeat’s The Only Jealousy Of Emer, directed by his friend Hugh Dancy.
+He had also acted in Cuppers, the Oxford Drama Society’s annual festival, in W. B. Yeat’s The Only Jealousy Of Emer, directed by his friend, actor Hugh Dancy (Alexander was groomsman at Hugh’s wedding to Claire Danes.)

 From 2004-2005 he attended one of New York’s most famous ‘Method’ acting schools, the Stella Adler Conservatory, when its greatest alumnus, Marlon Brando, was chairman.
 Alexander’s professional debut as an actor was in the Jacobean play The Maiden’s Tragedy at the Hackney Empire in London.
 His West End debut, as actor and playwright, was The Pendulum in 2008.
 The U.K.’s longest serving theatre critic, Michael Billington, writing in The Guardian, awarded it three our of four stars and said:

 “Fiske-Harrison has clearly done his homework.
-The author himself plays the disintegrating hero with the right poker-backed irascibility;…it is refreshing to find a new play that gets away from bedsit angst… one comes away with the sensation of having seen an accomplished historical play.”
+The author himself plays the disintegrating hero with exactly the right poker-backed irascibility;…it is so refreshing to find a new play that gets away from bedsit angst… one comes away with the sensation of having seen an brilliantly accomplished historical play.”

 hottie